Google Removed these Android Apps as a found threat to Banking Apps

 Some Android Apps can be able to hack your banking apps.
 You know seriousness if anyone will be able to know all your bank details.
 Well, Google also keeping eye on these types of Android apps and again removed 10 applications from the play store.
 As per the google financial trojans brought to users’ android devices through these apps.
 Users who use banking application on their device makes these apps unsafe

 “The AlienBot malware family is a Malware-as-a-Service (MaaS) for Android devices that allows a remote attacker, at a first step, to inject malicious code into legitimate financial applications.
-The attacker obtains access to victims’ accounts, and eventually completely controls their device.
-Upon taking control of a device, the attacker has the ability to control certain functions just as if he was holding the device physically, like installing a new application on the device, or even control it with TeamViewer,” they further wrote.
+The attacker obtains access to victims’ accounts, and eventually completely controls their devices.
+Upon taking control of a device, the attacker can control certain functions just as if he was holding the device physically, like installing a new application on the device, or even control it with TeamViewer,” they further wrote.

 You can’t imagine this dropper was found in some Innocent looking apps like

 - Cake VPN,

 The website further claims, “After the malicious payload is successfully installed, the dropper app launches the payload downloaded.
 In the case of Clast82, we were able to identify over 100 unique payloads of the AlienBot, an Android MaaS Banker (Malware as a service) targeting financial applications and attempting to steal the credentials and 2FA codes for those applications.”

 You May Also like to read…